AndyShiue/Ende-readme/README.md

 ## The Solution

-The solution is to give the user finer control of the `const` system.
+The solution is to give the users finer control of the `const` system.
-Instead of writing `const var` or `dyn var`, we can write `phase ph var` to specify its phase further.
+Instead of writing `const var` or plain `var`, we can write `phase ph var` to specify its phase further.

 (TBD)